gusztimm/semanticanomalydetection-masterthesis/README.md

 <b>`filter_heuristics_rank`</b> Conflict resolution based on provenance of knowledge records
 <b>`filter_heuristics_cscore`</b> Conflict resolution based on confidence score of knowledge records

 To reproduce the Anomaly Classification results, run `anomalyclassifier.py` in the branch <b>semanticanomalydetection-anomalyclassification</b>.
+It analyzes the raw results (.ser file) of anomaly detection runs with the extended KB which are stored in this repo.
+Therefore, there is no need to re-run the anomaly detection itself.